sassoftware/ci360-extensions/code/ci360-udm-db-loader/README.md

 ## Overview

-The ci360-udm-db-loader utility loads data from the CI 360 Unified Data Model (UDM) into a relational database management system (RDBMS), The tool can also load the CI360 Common Data Model (CDM) which is a part of the UDM.
+The ci360-udm-db-loader utility loads data from the CI 360 Unified Data Model (UDM) into a relational database management system (RDBMS).
+The tool can also load the CI360 Common Data Model (CDM), which is a part of the UDM.

 The utility includes database-specific Data Definition Language (DDL) to create the table structure during the initial setup.